 The October issue of the South African Medical Journal (SAMJ) published an article, ‘Going the extra mile: Supervisors’ perspective on what makes a ‘good’ intern (De Villiers, Van Heerden, Van Schalkwyk).
-The paper assesses the opinions of supervisors on interns’ practice readiness, which differs from most research on the subject, which has predominantly researched the interns’ own perception of their preparation.
+The paper assesses the opinions of supervisors on interns’ practice readiness, which differs from most research on the subject, which has predominantly researched the interns’Continue reading “The “Good” Intern”

-I started working on this post two days ago.
+I started working on this post on two days.
 Since then, I have received news of a colleague who died in an accident while driving post-call.
 She went to my alma mater and graduated last year, and though I did not know her personally, my heart breaks.
 A country with a shortage of doctors has lost a young doctor who was just starting in her career.
 She was well-loved, and we will all feel her absence.